 Supporting employees empowers them to add value

-Building a support system within a team is essential to empowering individuals.
+Building a support system within a team is essential to employee empowerment.
 Many leaders often try to delegate authority and decision-making and ask for employee feedback on projects to empower them.
 Supporting your employees in their line of work will help them succeed and bring overall success to your organization.
 For example, arm them with the right tools and resources to strengthen their skill set, offer training to build their knowledge base, and give them autonomy on assignments.

 Some leaders might hesitate to entirely give employees the freedom to lead, however without setting them up for success and setting expectations, they’re more likely to fail and thus, feeling less empowered.
 Actively check in with your employees to ensure they’re on the right track and provide guidance when necessary and avoid micro-managing.
 In addition, be open to their ideas.
 In 6 Proven Tools to Gain Team Engagement and Alignment, Julie Castro Abrams (How Women Lead) explains how her organization uses a framework to get feedback and fresh ideas from her team by pop corning ideas and writing them up on a whiteboard.
 She says,

 “Sometimes people will popcorn an idea, and they don’t even vote for their own.
 This is a success!
 You avoid them feeling undervalued or a sense of needing to take up airtime explaining their viewpoint.
 Frameworks and tools like this are used to increase trust and engagement and a sense of transparency.”